Azure/azure-sdk-for-python/sdk/ai/azure-ai-generative/README.md

 ## Examples

-View our [samples repository][generative_samples] on GitHub for examples of how to use this package.
+See our [samples repository][generative_samples] for examples of how to use the Azure AI Generative Python SDK.

 ## Troubleshooting
 ### General